Yasi92/Happy-Pet/README.md

 - Subcategories Model
-    - Whithin the products app, subcategory model holds the data needed for differenet subcategories.
+    - Within the products app, the subcategory model holds the data needed for different subcategories.

 | Name | Key in db | Validation | Field Type |